 - A class of hereditary merchants (Vania) came into existence and Vaisyas also carried on trade and commerce.

-- Use of iron and iron made instruments were very frequent
+- The use of iron and iron-made instruments were very frequent

 - Gold and silver coins like Satamana and Krishnala were used as media of exchange.